MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamPermissionGrant.md

 ```

 ### -ClientAppId
-ID of the service principal of the Azure AD app that has been granted access.
+ID of the service principal of the Microsoft Entra app that has been granted access.
 Read-only.

 ```yaml